readmeio/metrics-sdks/packages/ruby/README.md

 If you're using Warden-based authentication like Devise, you may fetch the current_user for a given request from the environment.

-### Batching requests

-By default, the middleware will batch requests to the ReadMe API in groups of 10.
-For every 10 requests made to your application, the middleware will make a single request to ReadMe.
-If you wish to override this, provide a `buffer_length` option when configuring the middleware.

-### Sensitive Data

-If you have sensitive data you'd like to prevent from being sent to the Metrics API via headers, query params or payload bodies, you can specify a list of keys to filter via the `reject_params` option.
-Key-value pairs matching these keys will not be included in the request to the Metrics API.

-You are also able to specify a set of `allow_only` which should only be sent through.
-Any header or body values not matching these keys will be filtered out and not send to the API.

-You may only specify either `reject_params` or `allow_only` keys, not both.

 ### SDK Options

 Option           | Type             | Description